Arberesto/back-end-project/README.md

 2. Open console and type "sudo -u postgres psql" to get into Postgres admin console.
 3. Use command "CREATE DATABASE taskmanagertasks;" to create Postgres database "taskmanagertasks" on your machine
 4. Use command "Create user someuser with password 'somepassword';" to create user "someuser"
-5. Use command "Grant all privileges for taskmanagertasks to someuser;" to get user someuser full access to database taskmanagertasks
+5. Use command "Grant all privileges on database taskmanagertasks to someuser;" to get user someuser full access to database taskmanagertasks
 6. Use command "\q" to exit admin console.